MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 ## Data Structure
-The Social Buzz database used in this project consists of three tables: Reaction, Content, and Reaction Types, with a total of 24,573 rows of data.
+The PhoneNow database used in this project consists of three tables: Customer Churn, Service Type, and Bundle, with a total of 41,244 rows of data.

 ![Relationships PWC](https://github.com/user-attachments/assets/5aa5554e-ae2a-4afe-a194-c34d973793ba)

-These datasets were merged using Power Query to create a final dataset, which can be downloaded here: [Social Buzz Final Dataset.xlsx](https://github.com/user-attachments/files/18333572/Social.Buzz.Final.Dataset.xlsx)

 ## Insights

 #### 1. Churn Rate is High at 26.54%:
-  Over the last month, **one in four customers** have left PhoneNow, highlighting a significant churn issue.
+-  Over the last month, **one in four customers** have left PhoneNow, highlighting a significant churn issue.
 This rate suggests that **customer retention strategies need to be strengthened** to reduce further losses.

 #### 2. Month-to-Month Customers Are the Most Likely to Leave:
-   Customers on **month-to-month** contracts accounted for **88.55%** of churn, compared to just 8.88% for one-year contracts and 2.57% for two-year contracts.
+-  Customers on **month-to-month** contracts accounted for **88.55%** of churn, compared to just 8.88% for one-year contracts and 2.57% for two-year contracts.
 This shows that **short-term customers are at the highest risk of leaving**.

 #### 3. New Customers Churn the Most:
 -  **55.48% of churned customers** left within their first 12 months.